- Appointments 216.444.6601

-What are the advantages of robot-assisted surgery for patients compared with traditional open surgery?
+What are the advantages of robotic-assisted surgery compared to traditional open surgery?

-Compared with traditional open surgery, the benefits of robotic assisted surgery may include:
+Compared to traditional open surgery, the benefits of robotic-assisted surgery include:

 - Smaller incisions with less scarring.
-Surgery is performed through small incisions instead of the large incision of open surgery
+Surgery is performed through small incisions instead of a large incision.

 Recovery and Outlook

-What is the prognosis (outlook) for people who have robotic hysterectomy?
+What is the recovery time for a robotic total hysterectomy?

 When to Call the Doctor